codholic/Intro2PytorchUdacitycourse/README.md

-# Intro2PytorchUdacitycourse
+# Intro2PytorchUdacitycourse_Challenge
-Here the codes of Lesson-5 of the Bertelsmann Tech Scholarship program are provided
+A challenge of the month - multiclass  classification of 12 animals from Chinese zodiac